mmomtchev/GatedObject/README.md

 ## Introduction

 I created this module to be able to use advanced data structures that can not be easily rendered multi-threading-capable.
-Keep in mind that this works through RPC so it is an order of magnitude slow than [SharedMap](https://github.com/mmomtchev/SharedMap) which was built from the ground-up for multi-threading.
+Keep in mind that this works through RPC so it is an order of magnitude slower than [SharedMap](https://github.com/mmomtchev/SharedMap) which was built from the ground-up for multi-threading.
 Its advantage is that it is completely transparent and supports (almost) all existing JS libraries.

 It supports three modes of operation
 * synchronous, which is the most natural to use but it is slow and wasteful